mqttjs/MQTT.js/README.md

 }
 ```

-This is confirmed on RabbitMQ 3.2.4.
+This is confirmed on RabbitMQ 3.2.4, and on Mosquitto < 1.3.
+Mosquitto
+version 1.3 and 1.4 works fine without those.

 #### Event `'connect'`